by Shane Sheppard

 Fortunately, technology companies are mapping out platform improvements that address these challenges in a way that will change the way we think about these events in the future.

-One company continues to innovate is Zerto.
+One company that continues to innovate is Zerto.
 Zerto 7, which will be coming out next year, offers several new advances to address IT resiliency concerns.
 The new “elastic journal” allows an organization to recover from a wide variety of scenarios that impact service availability.
 In addition to Zerto’s traditional capabilities to “rewind” an application protection group to just moments before that ransomware hit your critical document management system, Zerto 7 will also offer the ability to extend that protection out to years utilizing cost-effective secondary storage targets.
 These features will be combined in an intuitive interface that offers full recovery capabilities down to the file level using the same continuous data protection that Zerto is known for.
 Zerto is even changing their branding to use “The IT Resilience Platform” moving forward, further illustrating this key shift in the market.

 As the technology landscape continues to evolve, PaaS and containers will play a more significant role in an organization’s IT Service Catalog.
 IT resiliency planning will need to expand to include these services and more.
 Technology platforms will continue to adapt to this changing landscape and provide solutions for recovery regardless of the type of service.
 However, IT organizations must also adapt.It is more critical than ever that organizations begin adopting IT resiliency planning as part of the business continuity and disaster recovery discussion.
 Click To Tweet